Urgent Care in Oxford, CT

 If the condition is a minor illness or injury, take advantage of the convenience and affordability of urgent care.

-Many urgent care centers offer X-rays.
+Many urgent care clinics offer X-rays.
 Here at Priority Urgent Care, we have digital X-rays onsite.
-When you come into our urgent care center, we will give you the care you need and if you need an X-ray, you can be assured that our medical professionals will be proficient in their imaging.
+When you come into our urgent care clinic, we will give you the care you need and if you need an X-ray, you can be assured that our medical professionals will be proficient in their imaging.

 If you’re concerned about your health in any non-emergency situations we cover, we would be happy to assess and treat your medical situation.
 You can call us ahead of time to ensure we handle your situation.
 The professional staff here at Priority Urgent Care & Walk-In Clinic sincerely look forward to serving your needs.
 We serve patients from Ellington CT, Unionville CT, East Haven CT, Cromwell CT, Oxford, CT and Newington, CT, and BEYOND!